 Only volunteer hours which fall between the specified dates can be accumulated.
 Any hours accumulated prior to the date will not be counted.

-Volunteer hours begin May 1 of sophomore year and ends on April 28 of senior year.
-Hours from this two-year time period may be accumulated and turned in at any time as long as it is by deadline date of April 28.
+Volunteer hours begin May 1 of sophomore year and ends on May 1 of senior year.
+Hours from this two-year time period may be accumulated and turned in at any time as long as it is by deadline date.
 Volunteer hours may not be accumulated prior to May 1 of sophomore year.
-A total of 60 hours must be verified and submitted by the April 28 deadline to be recognized and award Silver Cord credit.
+A total of 60 hours must be verified and submitted by the deadline to be recognized and award Silver Cord credit.

 All are one-time awards.